PrivateSNN: Privacy-Preserving Spiking Neural Networks: Introduction

 \section{Introduction}

-Neuromorphic computing has gained considerable attention as an energy-efficient alternative to conventional Artificial Neural Networks (ANNs) \cite{he2016deep,simonyan2014very,goodfellow2014generative,girshick2015fast}.
-Especially, Spiking Neural Networks (SNNs) process binary spikes through time like a human brain, resulting in 1-2 order of magnitude energy efficiency over ANNs on emerging neuromorphic hardware \cite{roy2019towards,furber2014spinnaker,akopyan2015truenorth,davies2018loihi}.
-Due to the energy advantages and neuroscientific interest, SNNs have made great strides on various applications such as image recognition \cite{lee2016training,kim2020revisiting,diehl2015unsupervised}, visualization \cite{kim2021visual}, optimization \cite{fang2019swarm,frady2020neuromorphic}, and object detection \cite{kim2019spiking}.
-Therefore, SNNs have a huge potential to be exploited on real-world edge devices.
+Neuromorphic computing has gained considerable attention as an energy-efficient alternative to conventional Artificial Neural Networks (ANNs) \cite{he2016deep,simonyan2014very, christensen20222022, roy2019towards}.
+Spiking Neural Networks (SNNs) process binary spikes through time like the human brain, and have been shown to yield 1-2 orders of magnitude energy efficiency over ANNs on emerging neuromorphic hardware \cite{roy2019towards,furber2014spinnaker,akopyan2015truenorth,davies2018loihi}.
+Due to the energy advantages and neuroscientific interest, SNNs have made great strides on various applications such as image recognition \cite{lee2016training,kim2020revisiting,diehl2015unsupervised}, optimization \cite{fang2019swarm,frady2020neuromorphic}, object detection \cite{kim2019spiking}, and visualization \cite{kim2021visual}.
+Going forward, SNNs offer a huge potential for power constrained edge applications \cite{venkatesha2021federated}.

-Consequently, various SNN training techniques have been proposed in order to build SNNs as a future Artificial Intelligence (AI) system.
-Spike-timing-dependent plasticity (STDP) based on the neuroscience studies of mammalian brain development reinforces or penalizes the weight connection based on their spike history \cite{bi1998synaptic,hebb2005organization,bliss1993synaptic,xu2020deep}.
-Surrogate gradient learning techniques circumvent the non-differentiable problem of a Leak-Integrate-and-Fire (LIF) neuron by defining an approximated backward gradient function \cite{lee2016training,lee2020enabling,neftci2019surrogate}.
-ANN-SNN conversion techniques convert pre-trained ANNs to SNNs using weight or threshold balancing in order to replace ReLU activation with LIF activation. \cite{sengupta2019going,han2020rmp,diehl2015fast,rueckauer2017conversion}.
-Compared to the other methods, ANN-SNN conversion is well-established and achieves high performance on complex datasets.
-Therefore, ANN-SNN conversion can be a prospective candidate for neuromorphic systems on various applications.